quantiacs/documentation/en/source/quick_start/quick_start.md

 * up to free **8 GB of RAM** for each trading strategy;
 * access to historical **data** for stocks, futures and cryptocurrencies;
 * trading strategy **templates** for getting started;
 * **prize money**.
 Participate to our <a href='/contest' target='_blank'>competitions</a> and take one of the top spots.
-Winners are receiving 10% of the generated profits without any downside risk.
+Allocations will be made to winners and quants will receive 10% of the generated profits without any downside risk.

 <p class="tip">Get started with Quantiacs!</p>

 * <a class="tip" href='/personalpage/registration' target='_blank'>Register</a> to the platform;
 * Open the <a class="tip" href='/personalpage/strategies' target='_blank'> strategy development tab</a>;
 * Create a strategy from scratch or clone one of the provided templates;
 * Submit strategies and monitor their live performance in your private area.

-Below are the main steps involved in most strategies.
+Read carefully the <a href='/contest' target='_blank'>contest</a> page and do not miss the deadline for each contest.

 ## Building strategies

+Our platform allows you to code trading strategies in a simple and compact way.
+The trading algorithm should distribute fractions of the available capital (in other words, allocation weights) to the available assets.
+Our backtester will take care of simulating the performance of the system.

-### Example for stocks
+### A basic example for stocks

-> Strategy idea.
-The current day's price minus the previous day's price for the top 500 liquid instruments.
-We take the resulting changes as the weights of assets in the portfolio.
+This basic example uses the top 500 stocks in the US market according to a liquidity criterion: the minimum traded volume in USD over the last 30 trading days.
+The idea is very simple: allocate weights according to the price variation of the asset respect to the day before.
+If the price variation is positive, the stragegy will allocate a positive weight, going long the asset, otherwise it will allocate a negative weight, shorting the asset.

 ```python
 import qnt.data as qndata